Special Services Department Overview

 When a child has a disability, the partnership between school and home is based on equal knowledge and respect.
 This handbook is written to answer many of the questions parents frequently ask about special education and is designed to be a reference that includes information about special education services in Orangeburg County Schools and the rights your family has.

 In an effort to reduce paper waste, our department will ensure that you receive a copy of the procedural safeguards annually unless otherwise specified (see explanations above).
-In addition, the link below will give you access to the handbook.

 Marguerite Bryant - Coordinator of Special Education